ManjuLanjewar/vsd-hdp/README.md

 	<pre>report_checks -from <instance or pin> -to <instance or pin> -through <instance> -path_delay max
 	Example: report_checks -from _50144_ -to _50075_ -through _44195_ -path_delay min_max</pre>

+- This is what people do in the industry using commercial tools.
+We solve violations and generate a timing eco and give it to PnR .
-The above step of upsizing the cell to improve timing would obviously change the netlist, which needs to be updated in the netlist file for it to be captured in the OpenLANE flow.
-To write the updated netlist:
+- The above step of upsizing the cell to improve timing or replacin cell would obviously change the netlist, which needs to be updated in the netlist file for it to be captured in the OpenLANE flow.
+- To write the updated netlist:
+	<pre>write_verilog /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/22-03_22-55/results/synthesis/picorv32a.synthesis.v</pre>

+- Fixing timing violations by ECOs is an iterative cyclical process.
+- The STA engineer(s) will do the necessary modifications like upsizing, replacing cell with a different Vt cell, inserting buffers etc. to fix a violation and provide the ECO to the
+  PnR engineer(s).
+- The PnR engineer(s) will then take this ECO and do the PnR and perform the post-route timing analysis with the back-annotated values that capture the parasitics as well.
+- This may fix or improve the existing the timing violation, while there is a chance that it may introduce new violations.
+- Now the STA engineer(s) will take the new data and perform STA analysis again and provide new timing ECOs for the new violations.
+- This "spinning" process goes on till all voilations are rectified.

 #### Clock Tree Synthesis using TritonCTS and Signal Integrity

-3. **Clock Tree Routing and Buffering using H-Tree algorithm, Crosstalk and Clock Net Shielding**
+3. **Clock Tree Routing and Buffering using H-Tree algorithm**

 Clock Tree Synthesis (CTS):
 - Clock Tree Synthesis(CTS) is a process which makes sure that the clock gets distributed evenly to all sequential elements in a design.